-- All staff performance appraisals will be completed within deadline. - We will achieve at least a 70% overall engagement score measured by the annual staff survey. - All vacancies will be filled in a reasonable timescale following the appropriate recruitment procedures in line with the Civil Service Recruitment Code. - Provided resources permit, we will ensure that all training and development needs identified as required for staff are delivered.
+- All staff performance appraisals will be completed within deadline. - We will achieve at least a 70% overall engagement score measured by the annual staff survey. - We will ensure our sick absence levels remain below the Civil Service average of 7.5 days per year. - All vacancies will be filled to a timescale which is in line with the relevant appropriate recruitment procedures set out in the Civil Service Recruitment Code.

+• Provided resources permit, we will ensure that all training and development needs identified as required for staff are delivered.